pactflow/docs.pactflow.io/docs/user-interface.md

 &nbsp;

 You can create your own variables to store sensitive values like usernames and passwords here.
-These will be encrypted and then stored in the Pactflow platform and available to use when editing your webhooks.
+These will be encrypted and then stored in the Pactflow platform and available to use when creating your webhooks.

 &nbsp;